 How the Campus-Based Awards for a School are Determined

-A school’s final funding levels for each of the Campus-Based programs are determined in accordance with provisions of the Higher Education Act of 1965, as amended (HEA), and by the implementing regulations at 34 CFR Part 673.
-The final funding worksheets posted on the eCB Web site will show the derived figures used in calculating the school’s 2012-2013 Campus-Based allocations.
+A school's final funding level for each of the Campus-Based programs is determined in accordance with provisions of the Higher Education Act of 1965, as amended (HEA), and by the implementing regulations at 34 CFR Part 673.
+The final funding worksheets posted on the eCB Web site will show the derived figures used in calculating the school's 2013-2014 Campus-Based allocations.

-We accepted requests for a waiver of any 2012-2013 Award Year penalty for the underuse of 2010-2011 Award Year funds with the initial submission of the FISAP or with any FISAP edit submissions received through the February 10, 2012 waiver request deadline.
-We reviewed all of the waiver requests we received, notified the Financial Aid Administrators at the requesting schools of our decisions, and posted the decision letters to the eCB Web site.
-Any school that underutilized its 2010-2011 allocation by more than 10 percent and did not receive approval of a waiver request will see an adjustment in the applicable final funding worksheet on the line labeled "Allocation Reduction."
+We accepted requests for a waiver of any 2013-2014 Award Year penalty for the underuse of 2011-2012 Award Year funds with the initial submission of the FISAP or with any FISAP edit submissions received through the February 8, 2013 waiver request deadline.
+We reviewed the waiver requests received, notified the financial aid administrators at the requesting schools of our decisions, and posted the decision letters to the eCB Web site.
+Any school that underutilized its 2011-2012 allocation by more than 10 percent and did not receive approval of a waiver request will see an adjustment in the applicable final funding worksheet on the line labeled "Allocation Reduction."

-Schools will be notified by e-mail after the 2012-2013 Campus-Based allocation information has been posted to the eCB Web site.
-We will send this e-mail to each school’s Financial Aid Administrator, as provided in the school’s most recently submitted FISAP or as updated via the "Contact Info" page on the eCB Web site.
-Following receipt of this e-mail, a school can access its 2012-2013 Campus-Based allocation information as follows:
+In addition to this Electronic Announcement individual schools will be notified by e-mail that the 2013-2014 Campus-Based allocation information has been posted to the eCB Web site.
+We will send this e-mail to each school's financial aid administrator, as provided in the school's most recently submitted FISAP or as updated via the "Contact Info" page on the eCB Web site.
+This e-mail will advise the school that it can access its 2013-2014 Campus-Based allocation information as follows:

 Attached to this announcement is an explanation of the calculation of the final funding authorization contained in the worksheet for each program.

-All of the Federal Campus-Based funds available for the 2012-2013 Award Year have been allocated in the final award process.
-However, some schools may qualify for supplemental 2012-2013 Campus-Based funds based upon a reallocation of funds not spent by institutions from 2011-2012 allocations.
-Specific information on the reallocation process, including an application (Reallocation Form E40-4P), for requesting additional funds will be provided in subsequent communications.
+All of the Campus-Based funds available for the 2013-2014 Award Year have been allocated in the final process.
+However, some schools may qualify for supplemental 2013-2014 Campus-Based funds based upon a reallocation of funds not spent by institutions from 2012-2013 allocations.
+Specific information on the reallocation process and the electronic application for requesting additional funds will be provided in subsequent communications.

 "Total Authorized Level of Expenditure" or "LOE" for the Federal Perkins Loan Program

-The level of expenditure shown on a school’s Statement of Account and Perkins Loan final funding worksheet represents the maximum amount the school is authorized to expend from its Perkins Loan fund for the 2012-2013 Award Year.
-If the school wants to request an increase in its level of expenditure, it must contact the School Participation Team at the Department of Education’s regional office that serves the state in which the school is located.
+Even though there is no new federal capital contribution for the 2013-2014 Award Year, the level of expenditure shown on a school's Statement of Account and Perkins Loan final funding worksheet represents the maximum amount the school is authorized to expend from its Perkins Loan fund for the 2013-2014 Award Year.
+If the school wants to request an increase in its level of expenditure, it must contact the School Participation Team at the Department of Education's regional office that serves the state in which the school is located.
 School Participation Team Contact Information is available on the Information for Financial Aid Professionals (IFAP) Web site.